mehrizs/cccr/pages/about.md

 The creators would like to acknowledge assistance and support from:

 - The York University Libraries' [Making & Media Creation Lab](https://www.library.yorku.ca/ds/)
+- Raiden Levesque, The Credit Valley Conservation and the Credit Valley Trail Initiative (cvc.ca)